shakfu/py-js/README.md

 This alternative quickstart assumes that you have a recent python3 installation (homebrew or otherwise).

-If you would like a couple of self-contained python3 externals which can be included in standalones you can download the recent [0.1 release](https://github.com/shakfu/py-js/releases/tag/0.1) OR even better, pick on of the following and you can build your own:
+If you would like a couple of self-contained python3 externals which can be included in standalones you can download the recent [0.1 release](https://github.com/shakfu/py-js/releases/tag/0.1) OR even better, pick **one** of the following and you can build your own:

 1. To build statically-compiled self-contained python3 externals: